adarshkumarsingh83/jmri-cmri/APPLICATIONS/pcf8574-irsensor-block-signal/README.md

 ### Connections

 ```
+# follow the below same steps for all the block nodes in the system

 connect sda and scl from arduino to the pcf8574 sda and scl pin
 take +5v and gnd from arduino to the breadboard and then from their to pcf8574 vcc and gnd pin
 from pcf8574 board pin p0 to p5 connect to the breadboard 6 resistors  for common annod leds